 The Information Security team is charged with the responsibility of ensuring the on-going viability of Florida A&M University by establishing and maintaining a robust security program based on best practices.

 The Information Security team is responsible for information security strategy, security architecture development, and university wide oversight.
 The scope of this department covers all utilized enterprise technologies, including mainframe, distributed and infrastructure-based systems.
 This department also has enterprise-level responsibility for all data/information security policies, standards, evaluations, roles and university-wide awareness.
-This department also interfaces and has reporting responsibilities to Compliance and Audit
+This department also interfaces and has reporting responsibilities to the Division of Compliance and Audit

 In addition to the above related information security duties, EIT security also performs the following functions: